timothymeyers/NoOpsAccelerator/README.md

 ### Deploy a SCCA-compliant Landing Zone (SCCA Hub with 3 Spokes) using the Azure CLI

 These steps walk through how to use NoOps to deploy a hub and spoke architecture.
-At the conclusion, you will have five resources groups mapped to the following:
+At the conclusion, you will have five resource groups mapped to the following:

 * Hub: SCCA-compliant networking hub (1 vnet, 1 resource group)
 * Tier 0 (T0): Identity & Authorization (1 vnet, 1 resource group)